Spacial/csstuff/README.md

 - [MagicBox](https://github.com/unicef/magicbox): A platform that uses real-time data to inform life-saving humanitarian responses to emergency situations.
 - (pt-br) a [list](https://github.com/ramalho/cdc) of code of conduct.
 - [Survival rates in commercial jet crashes, by seat position.](https://mdbootstrap.com/snippets/jquery/ascensus/212648):
+- [How to give a great scientific talk](https://www.nature.com/articles/d41586-018-07780-5): Expert presenters share advice on how to capture and hold the attention of a conference crowd.

 ### Jobs

 - [ToolsOfTheTrade](https://github.com/cjbarber/ToolsOfTheTrade): Tools of The Trade, from Hacker News.